nyp-sit/sdaai/onboard.md

 ### SC03
 Question: Where do I collect my student card?
 - The Student Admin card will be issued to you physically (usually via your tutor in class) in the first few weeks of the new semester.
 Special arrangement has been made for you to access the Level 5 during the processing period.

+### SC04
+Question: What happen if I don't submit my photo in STEP?
+- The Student Admin card is required to access the door at Level 3 and Level 5 of SIT Building.
+The Student Admin card will only be printed for those with profile photo in STEP.

 ## Zoom Access